swarmfund/swarm-masternode/README.md

 Installing a SWARM Masternode will require the following setup and specifications on the host machine/VPS.

+- 50,000 SWM tokens in a single wallet (only one Masternode can be set up per wallet)
 - Linux/MacOS with 1GB of RAM and minimum 20GB of disk space dedicated to IPFS data.
 - Git installed
 - [Docker CE](https://docs.docker.com/install/ "") & [Docker Compose](https://docs.docker.com/compose/install/ "") installed